Donaldson Capital Management, Llc Buys Texas Instruments Inc, Starbucks Corp, 3M Co, Sells Clorox Co, Walgreens Boots Alliance Inc, Consolidated Edison Inc

 - Broadcom Inc (AVGO) - 128,077 shares, 3.17% of the total portfolio.
 Shares added by 4.70%

 Donaldson Capital Management, Llc initiated holding in Raytheon Technologies Corp.
 The purchase prices were between $56.68 and $64.29, with an estimated average price of $60.9.
-The stock is now traded at around $55.29.
+The stock is now traded at around $58.28.
 The impact to a portfolio due to this purchase was 0.06%.
-The holding were 16,309 shares as of .New Purchase: Ball Corp (BLL)
+The holding were 16,309 shares as of .New Purchase: Fidelity National Information Services Inc (FIS)

-Donaldson Capital Management, Llc initiated holding in Ball Corp.
-The purchase prices were between $69.47 and $84.67, with an estimated average price of $76.95.
-The stock is now traded at around $89.91.
+Donaldson Capital Management, Llc initiated holding in Fidelity National Information Services Inc. The purchase prices were between $135.48 and $155.76, with an estimated average price of $144.47.
+The stock is now traded at around $132.59.
 The impact to a portfolio due to this purchase was 0.05%.
-The holding were 8,212 shares as of .Added: Starbucks Corp (SBUX)
+The holding were 4,901 shares as of .Added: Starbucks Corp (SBUX)

 Donaldson Capital Management, Llc sold out a holding in Walgreens Boots Alliance Inc. The sale prices were between $34.67 and $43.16, with an estimated average price of $39.11.Sold Out: Consolidated Edison Inc (ED)